Booking Terms & Conditions

 Very rarely, we may be forced by “force majeure” to change or terminate your holiday after departure but before the scheduled end of your time away.
 This is extremely unlikely but if this situation does occur, we regret we will be unable to make any refunds (unless we obtain any refunds from our suppliers), pay you any compensation or meet any costs or expenses you incur as a result.

 6. Your tour cost.

 All Tour Prices are quoted on the basis of two persons to a room/cabin.
-Single room/cabin accommodation is limited and may not always be available.
-Room sharing – If you are travelling alone but wish to share, we shall endeavour to find a suitable travelling companion but if this is not possible we will allocate you a single room and charge you only half the applicable single room supplement stated in the brochure.
-In this instance, an amended invoice will be issued 14 days before departure.
+Room sharing – If you are travelling alone but wish to share, we shall endeavour to find a suitable travelling companion but if this is not possible we will allocate you a single room and charge you the price displayed in the appropriate brochure within the section ‘Travelling On Your Own’.
+In this instance, a separate Invoice will be issued 14 days before departure.

 7. Force Majeure.